NanthiniN2004/JAVA_TRAINING/String.md

 }

 ````
-## Convert upper case and lowercase
+## Convert uppercase and lowercase

 ````java[]